10zingChogyal/Thame_EWS/README.md

 # Thame Flood Early Warning System — website

 This folder is ready to push straight to a GitHub repo and publish with GitHub Pages.
-It is built so you can make future text edits yourself, directly on github.com, with no coding and no build step.
+It is built so we can make future text edits yourself, directly on github.com, with no coding and no build step.

 ## Files